Émile Nouguier

-Émile Nouguier (17 February 1840 - 23 November 1897) was a French civil engineer and architect.
+Émile Nouguier (/fr/; 17 February 1840 - 23 November 1897) was a French civil engineer and architect.
 He is famous for co-designing the Eiffel Tower, built 1887–1889 for the 1889 Universal Exposition in Paris, France, the Garabit viaduct, the highest in the world at the time, near Ruynes-en-Margeride, Cantal, France, and the Faidherbe Bridge over the Sénégal River in Senegal.

 In 1861 he attended and graduated the École Polytechnique in Paris, in 1862 he joined the École nationale supérieure des mines de Paris from which he graduated in 1865 with the title of mining construction engineer.

 Early career

 After graduating, Émile Nouguier started to work for Ernest Goüin et Cie. and was involved in the construction of: